MadgeLiu/Buying-tickets-Fast-and-Automatically/README.md

 # Buying-tickets-Fast-and-Automatically
-This is a individual project of course EE551 `Python`.
+This is a individual project of course EE551 Python.

 |Author|Yarong Liu|
 |---|---